mariomac/kaconf/README.md

 ## `Static final` fields

+**NOTE**: this functonality won't work if you run Kaconf in a JVM version higher than 11.
+It will throw a `ConfigurationException`.

 Because of the way the Java compiler inlines the `static final` fields of primitive types, it is necessary to assign the result of any method call to the declaration of the